breathe-doc/breathe/testsuite/source/codeguide.rst

 is one renderer class per parser class and they are named almost the same and are designed to match up.
-The renderers look at the data on the instance of the corresponding parser class that they have been given and grab the interesting bits and return restructured text nodes.
+The renderers look at the data on the instance of the corresponding parser class that they have been given and grab the interesting bits and return reStructuredText nodes.

 For reference on what there is to render, you can look at the parser class definitions or at the raw xml to see what attributes there are to render.
-Sometimes if something isn't appearing in the final output, it is because the renderer isn't returning an restructured text representation of it so the rendering code needs to be updated, and sometimes it is because the parser classes are not picking it up properly so both the parser and the renderer code needs to be updated.
+Sometimes if something isn't appearing in the final output, it is because the renderer isn't returning an reStructuredText representation of it so the rendering code needs to be updated, and sometimes it is because the parser classes are not picking it up properly so both the parser and the renderer code needs to be updated.